 The 1,796 female figures rendered in sandstone on Angkor Wat’s pillars and walls have weathered war and a harsh tropical environment for more than 800 years.
 During my first visit to Angkor Wat in 2009, I was struck by the beauty and individuality of these devatas, which decorate the largest religious building in the world.
 WhenContinue reading “The Devatas and Apsaras of Angkor Wat in Black & White”

 The silken costumes with gold embellishments transform these Angkor Wat models into winged creatures, apsaras, and other mythological beings from Angkorian times.
 They position themselves in a prime location within Cambodia’s famed Angkor Wat complex.

-For centuries, Cambodians have been producing silk and creating woven masterpieces with it.
-Once the silk has been carefully extracted from the silk worm’s cocoon, it is washed, twirled on to bobbins and boil-dyed either via a natural or artificial coloring technique.
+For centuries, Cambodians have been making silk and creating woven masterpieces with it.
+Once the silk has been carefully extracted from the silk worm’s cocoon, it is washed, twirled on to bobbins, and boil-dyed either via a natural or artificial coloring technique.
 I’m not sure if the silk samples featured here were colored naturally orContinue reading “Photo du Jour: Smooth as Cambodian Silk”